ashok-lamichhane/Rentease_Nepal/README.md

-# Rentbase_Nepal
+# Rentease_Nepal
-This is the working website from where we can rent home &amp; different properties and Owner can rent their home.
+This is the working website from where we can rent home & different properties and Owner can rent their home.